1337Shameless/cs/README.md

-# Now @ v3a: How to Design Worlds/Working through the Wish List
+# Now @ 3a: How to Design Worlds/Practice Problems